What’s New in Access 2013?

 The booming mobile industry (dominated by iOS and Android) has seen apps go mainstream in the last few years.
 It has also prompted a radical change in web design with a desire for responsive design that adapts to browser size.

-However, the number of websites with responsive design is still miniscule, and apps are still mostly for personal use on mobile devices.
+However, the number of websites with responsive design is still minuscule, and apps are still mostly for personal use on mobile devices.
 True synchronicity between desktop and mobile, (and between work and home) is still a long way off.

 Windows 8 could be the catalyst to take app development and responsive design from mobile to desktop.